vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/01_Early_Studies_19862000.md

 46 JESI V, 96 l.
 26; Shastri 1995 II, 33; EI XXXI, 316 l.
 23; Shastri 1995 II, 44.

-47 In the as yet not published stone inscription in the Lakhneśvara (Laks.maṇeśvara) Tem ple at Kharod of his son ¯Iśānadeva (see below, n.
+47 In the as yet not published stone inscription in the Lakhneśvara (Laks.maṇeśvara) Tem ple at Kharod of his son Īśānadeva (see below, n.
 51 on p.
 250), Indrabala is described as sovereign monarch.
 Thanks to the good services of Natasja Bosma, who took pho tos of this inscription, I could decipher the following in lines 22–23 (four pādas of a Vasantatilaka and the first pāda of a Sragdharā):

 sarvāvanīśvaraśiromaṇirājirājat-,

-pādāmbujah. śaśikulāmbarap¯urṇacandrah. |
+pādāmbujah. śaśikulāmbarapūrṇacandrah. |

 āsīd bhuvah. patir avārita  ī(ya) [22] ˘ ,

 (a)pāstaripur indrabalābhidhānah. k

-śrīmān īśānadevah. ks.itipatitilakas tasya putrottamo ’bh¯ud,
+śrīmān īśānadevah. ks.itipatitilakas tasya putrottamo ’bhūd,

 ...

 There was a lord of the earth named Indrabala, who had thrown off his enemies by . . . of his unimpeded . . . , who was the full moon in the sky that is the Lunar Dynasty, and whose lotus feet were shining due to a line of jewels in the crests of all the kings on earth (who prostrated before him).
-He had a most excellent son, an ornament of the kings, the illustrious ¯Iśānadeva, . . .
+He had a most excellent son, an ornament of the kings, the illustrious Īśānadeva, . . .